tkoopman/Generic-Synthesis-Patcher/README.md

 ## About

 Generic Synthesis Patcher uses JSON configuration files to apply patches to many different record types.
-It has a number of ways to filter for records to match, including matching against most implemented fields, and even using RegEx against stings or Editor IDs and also 2 main actions.
+It has a number of ways to filter for records to apply actions to, including matching against most implemented fields, and even using RegEx against stings or Editor IDs and also 2 main actions.
 Rules can even be grouped to share some common filters.

+Once a record has matched a rule following actions could be applied:
-Fill action will apply static changes to the winning record.
+- Fill action will apply static changes to the winning record.
 Could be used to rename items, or add / remove keywords for example.

-Forward action will find matching parent record and forward only the selected fields to the winning record.
+- Forward action will find matching parent record and forward only the selected fields to the winning record.
   This is useful when you have multiple patches for the one record all for different fields.
   It has a few extra modes for when forwarding lists, like Container/Outfit Items.

 While this is not intended to replace more specific / complex Synthesis patchers, it can do a lot of more generic changes and fixes to your load order.
 A number of current patchers would however fit into this generic category.